-I like the American-ness of the look.
-It is a big car and comes in 8 colours.
+It is a big car that comes in 8 colours.

-Remember, Acadia comes straight from the GMC factory in Tennessee, the land of bourbon.
-I can imagine myself arriving in style at a cellar door, with a bunch of friends in tow.
+Acadia comes straight from the GMC factory in Tennessee.
+And I can imagine myself toting a bunch of friends around the bourbon joints.

-it is pure America on the outside.
-The chrome grille is masculine and bold, but could be bolder.
-HID headlights replete with LED running lights flank the grille and fold around and long the front guard.
+It is pure America on the outside.
+The chrome grille is masculine and bold.
+HID headlights replete with LED running lights flank the grille, and fold around and long the front guard.

-A careful eye will note cameras high on the windscreen, under the side rear view mirrors, and rear tail gate.
+A careful eye will note cameras high on the windscreen, in the grille, under the side rear view mirrors, and on the rear tail gate.
 They form a 360° view picture on the driver instruments.

 The effect of the impressive exterior is enhanced by more chrome 2/5ths of the way up the doors, and slims them visually.
 The chrome-trimmed windows have a slight coupe look thanks to the gentle kick-up the rear ¼ window.

 There is no chrome on the back windows.
 It looks like the General ran out of the shiny stuff and said, “oh bugger it, no one will notice.”
 Well we did and it looks daft.
 The tailgate is a success with, you guessed it, more chrome.
 The rubber button to unlock the doors is under the unbuilt handle on the lower edge of the door surface.